Recovering multiple repositories

 Get into the restore view using the following method:

-1. Go to Repositories tab, then select all repositories you want to restore.
+2. Go to the Repositories tab, select all repositories you want to restore, and then click Restore in the top menu.

 2